 Symptoms and Signs

-Most damage is to the lungs, but other organs may be involved.
-About 25 to 45% of all extrapulmonary infections affect the CNS.
+During invasion and migration of the flukes, diarrhea, abdominal pain, fever, cough, urticaria, hepatosplenomegaly, pulmonary abnormalities, and eosinophilia may develop.
+During the chronic phase, the lungs are damaged most, but other organs may be involved.
 Manifestations of pulmonary infection develop slowly and include chronic cough, chest pain, hemoptysis, and dyspnea; the clinical picture resembles and is often confused with TB.
 Cerebral infections manifest as space-occupying lesions, often within a year after the onset of pulmonary disease.
 Seizures, aphasia, paresis, and visual disturbances occur.
 Migratory allergic skin lesions similar to those of cutaneous larva migrans are common in infections with P. skrjabini but also occur with other species.

-X-rays provide ancillary information but are not diagnostic; chest x-rays and CT may show a diffuse infiltrate, nodules and annular opacities, cavitations, lung abscesses, pleural effusion, and pneumothorax.
-Serologic tests may assist in diagnosis of light or extrapulmonary infections.
+X-rays provide ancillary information but are not diagnostic; chest x-rays and CT may show a diffuse infiltrate, nodules, annular ring shadow lesions, cavitations, linear opacities, lung abscesses, pleural effusion, and pneumothorax.

 The best prevention is to avoid eating raw or undercooked freshwater crabs and crayfish from endemic waters.